-Criminology is a new and innovative course which looks at crime from the perspective of both criminals and victims.
-This subject teaches a critical analysis of the criminal justice system whilst also examining the motives of criminals.
-We examine why some crimes remain unreported, whilst others are over-represented in the media/news.
-Criminology will give you an awareness of cyber crime and explore the consequences of sophisticated, street level crime.
-Studying Criminology will broaden your knowledge of the courtroom and give you an insight into crime scenes.
-This course is especially appealing to those who wish to pursue a career in forensics.
+Criminology is a modern and innovative course which looks at crime from the perspective of both criminals and victims.
+The subject teaches a critical analysis of the criminal justice system, whilst also examining the motives of criminals.
+This course is especially appealing to those who wish to pursue a career in forensics or criminal psychology.

-The course is focussed on assessing biological, individualistic and sociological theories of crime and follows the WJEC examination board specification.
-Units include:- changing awareness of crime; criminological theories; crime scene to court room and crime and punishment.
+The course is focused on assessing biological, individualistic and sociological theories of crime.
+Units include: changing awareness of crime, criminological theories, crime scene to court room and crime and punishment.

-Unit 1 Year 1 – Internal summative controlled assessment.
-(25% of your final grade).
+Unit 1 Year 1 – Internal summative controlled assessment

-Unit 2 Year 1 – External examination of short and extended questions.
-(25% of your final grade).
+Unit 2 Year 1 – External examination of short and extended questions

 Enrichment and Work Experience

-Students are required to complete a one week work experience placement in the designated week in the summer term.
+Students are expected to complete a one-week work experience placement in the Summer term.
 Work experience is a vital part of a young person’s learning experience.
-It supports the academic skills they develop during their time at college and allows them to acquire skills that cannot be taught in the classroom.
-Responsibility for obtaining this placement lies ultimately with the learner, although there is vast amount of support and guidance available to assist them at college through the work experience officer, careers guidance team, curriculum teachers and their personal tutor.
+It supports the academic skills they develop during their time at The Sixth Form and allows them to acquire skills that cannot be taught in the classroom.
+Responsibility for obtaining this placement lies ultimately with the learner, although there is vast amount of support and guidance available to assist them through the work experience officer, careers guidance team, curriculum teachers and their personal tutor.

 Criminology is useful for learners considering a career in the field of crime, legal system, or forensic science.
 Learners must have a keen interest in current affairs related to deviant and criminal behaviour.
 Following the news is essential to keep abreast with both reported and under-reported crime.
 Recommended textbook is by WJEC Level 3 Applied Certificate and Diploma Criminology by Carole A Henderson and another recommended book is: Criminology Book One by Robert Webb.

-Links with other subjects: Criminology combines well with other social science and humanities subjects including: Law, Psychology, and Sociology as well as the Single Vocational A Level in Public Services.
+Criminology combines well with other social science and humanities subjects including: Law, Psychology, and Sociology as well as the Single Vocational A Level in Public Services.